BackstagecrewIS/devsite/README.md

 * Design Considerations
   - Colour Scheme

-  The colour scheme is the standard bootstrap colour scheme.
+  The colour scheme is the standard bootstrap colour scheme using white background and blue buttons.
+  Edit buttons will be yellow and delete buttons, red.

   The messages confirm to the user that their question has been submitted.
 These will be yellow text on a black background to differentiate them from the buttons